 In settling injury claims, states look to the doctrines of comparative or contributory negligence.
 They govern how much a plaintiff can be held at fault and still receive some type of damages.

 States expect both drivers and cyclists to obey traffic laws.
-Driver negligence can occur many ways: speeding, driving into a bike lane, or running a stop sign or light.
+Driver negligence – be it speeding, driving into a bike lane, or running a stop sign – is all too common.
 The cyclist must prove that the driver of the vehicle violated a basic duty of care that should have been observed for everybody else on or even near the road.
 Being cited at the time of the accident for a traffic violation like speeding or a conviction for a criminal charge such as a DUI can be evidence of negligent behavior.

-It’s important for a cyclist hit by a car to take these actions:
+It’s important for a cyclist hit by a car to:

-At Twyford Law Office, our team of qualified, knowledgeable, and caring attorneys and staff will help you every step of the way as you go through your accident case.
-Contact us today and find out how we can help you get through this troubling time and make the process a little less stressful.
+At Twyford Law Office, our team of qualified, knowledgeable, and caring lawyers and staff will help you every step of the way as you go through your accident case.
+We can help you get through this troubling time and make the process a little less stressful.
 We care and are here to help.